Derrick-Mulati/Ray-Bodaboda/README.md

 * The majority of respondents fall within the age range of 22 to 34, with the highest number of respondents being 23 and 34 years old.

-* The most common motorcycle brand and model reported are Boxer and TVS.
+* The most common motorcycle brand and models reported are Boxer and TVS.

 * Engine sizes of 125cc and 150cc are the most prevalent among the motorcycles.